Troubleshooting Activation Stored Procedures

 Symptom: Activation Stored Procedures Do Not Run

-There are several common causes of this symptom.
+The following are common causes of this symptom:

-The settings for the queue may have been changed.
+The settings for the queue might have been changed.
 Use the catalog view sys.service_queues to confirm the settings for the queue.
-In particular, check to ensure that activation for the queue is enabled, that the queue specifies the correct stored procedure, and that the queue specifies the correct security principal.
-Confirm that the security principal has execute permission on the stored procedure.
+Ensure that activation for the queue is enabled, that the queue specifies the correct stored procedure, and that the queue specifies the correct security principal.
+Confirm that the security principal has Execute permissions on the stored procedure.

-The stored procedure may be failing to start, or may exit immediately after starting.
+The stored procedure might not start, or might exit immediately after it starts.
 In this case, check the SQL Server error log for errors from the stored procedure.
 You can also run the stored procedure from SQL Server Management Studio and check the results.

 Symptom: Messages Remain on the Queue

 Make sure that activation stored procedures are correctly started:

 Check the dynamic management view sys.dm_broker_queue_monitors to ensure that a queue monitor is active for the queue.
 If not, use the ALTER QUEUE statement to turn activation ON.

 The state of the queue monitor for the queue should be RECEIVES_OCCURRING.
 If the queue monitor is not in this state, check the dynamic management view sys.dm_broker_activated_tasks to ensure that activated tasks for the queue are currently running.
 If there are no activated tasks, activation is failing.
 For more information, see the "Symptom: Activation Stored Procedures Do Not Run" section earlier in this topic.